wolfman1986/nist-control-mapping/README.md

 ## Why This Matters
 This project demonstrates how security controls can be translated into a clear governance workflow.
 It shows that I can organize compliance work, document evidence, and communicate gaps in a way that is useful to employers and audit-oriented teams.

-## Notes
-This is a portfolio demonstration, not a formal assessment or audit package.